How to Pay

 Payment Process & Information

 All students must either pay the amount due on their bill or show evidence of an alternate source (e.g. scholarship, work study, employer reimbursement, enrollment in an official tuition payment plan, third party payer) that will cover the balance for the semester.
 Upon completion of these items, the student will be financially cleared for the semester.
-All students must be financially cleared to avoid a late fee, use the library, cash checks at the Student Accounts Office and register for classes the following semester.
+All students must be financially cleared to avoid a late fee, use the library, receive a diploma and/or transcripts, and register for classes the following semester.

 Monthly Statements & Financial Aid

 Monthly statements are available in electronic format only, and are available to students in the Student Account Center.
 Due to FERPA regulations, statements are not sent to parents.
 However, students may grant permission to view statements and account information to parents or other third parties by visiting the Student Account Center and clicking on Manage Account Access.

 Anticipated aid (financial aid that has been packaged but has not been received) may appear on your statement.
 Once federal aid starts to arrive and is posted, anticipated aid will no longer appear on the statement.
 If you have a Tuition Payment Plan through Nelnet (formerly Tuition Management Systems), the Outstanding Payment Plan Balance will appear on your statement, and your balance due is calculated after the payments expected from the payment plan.
 Any payments or aid you are expecting to receive that is not showing on the statement can be subtracted to determine the balance due.

 If no anticipated or actual financial aid appears on your billing statement, you can check the status of your financial aid by logging into MySHU, and then logging into the Financial Aid Center to view that status of your financial aid and any missing documents.

 - Library violations, late returns or lost books.